Secunder Kermani: Career

 Kermani has also been a reporter on an episode of the BBC's flagship documentary strand Panorama, and been a presenter on the BBC Asian Network radio station.

-In 2022, Kermani became the Foreign Correspondent for Channel 4 News.
+In 2022, Kermani became the foreign correspondent for Channel 4 News.
 He is one the few journalists to have reported from inside rebel-held territory in Myanmar, and has covered the conflict in the Middle East extensively.
+Since joining Channel 4 News, he has covered stories in areas including Brazil, Israel and the Palestinian Territories, and Japan.